Athletic Training MSAT Program Details

 The athletic training program includes classroom laboratory instruction and clinical field experiences designed to prepare entry-level certified athletic trainers.
 Upon completion of the MSAT, you are eligible to apply for the Board of Certification, Inc. national examination to become a BOC certified athletic trainer (ATC).

 You must complete admissions requirements before selection to the MSAT can be completed.
 You must have an earned bachelor's degree prior to beginning the MSAT graduate coursework.
-This major map lays out the structure of the program.
 Thirty-two students will be selected and admitted annually to the MSAT.
 After being selected, you will complete two years of professional coursework.
 You cannot enroll in MSAT courses until selected into the MSAT program.
 In addition to the graduate coursework, you will have a variety of clinical education experiences, which may include working with various athletic teams at the collegiate and high school level, physically active individuals in our recreational facility, physical therapy clinics, physician offices, and emergency rooms.

 If you're contemplating the MSAT program, you are strongly encouraged to meet with an athletic training faculty advisor to assure you understand the admissions criteria for the graduate athletic training program.